2022 2024 CLUB RACING AND REGATTA SAILING INSTRUCTIONS

 13.1 A boat that may have broken a rule of Part 2 (Fair Sailing) or rule 31 (Touching a Mark) and not taken a penalty per rule 44.1 or 44.2 may, after finishing the race concerned and before the start of a related protest hearing, notify the race committee that she accepts a 20% scoring penalty as stated in rule 44.3(c), (the minimum penalty is two places if that does not result in a score worse than DNF).
 This penalty does not reverse an OCS score, a disqualification under rule 30.3 or a penalty under Appendix P. It is not available for a breach of rule 2 or of class rules or for gross misconduct under rule 69.
 Nor is it available to a boat that caused injury or serious damage, or gained a significant advantage by her breach: in these circumstances, her penalty is to retire.

 13.2 When an Exoneration Penalty is accepted: (a) Neither the boat nor a protest committee may then revoke or remove the penalty.

-14.1 Protests must be made on the appropriate form obtainable from the Race Officer and must be handed to the Race Officer within 40 minutes of the time the last boat finishes the relevant race.
+14.1 Protests must be made in writing in sufficient detail or the appropriate form obtainable from the Race Officer and must be handed to the Race Officer within 40 minutes of the time the last boat finishes the relevant race.
 This changes RRS rule 61.3

-14.2 Protests will be conducted with the additional step of arbitration following the arbitration process outlined in Appendix T of the RRS.
-The arbitration shall be chaired by the OOD or such nominated individual from the list published on the club notice board.
+14.2 Protests may be conducted with the additional step of arbitration following the arbitration process outlined in Appendix T of the RRS.
+The arbitration shall be chaired by such nominated individuals from the list published on the club notice board.

 15.1 The series scoring used will be the RRS Appendix A4 Low Point System